-What do our marriages tell the world about God?
+What does our marriage tell the world about God?

-People are watching.
-Whether we like it or not, people keep an eye on followers of Christ to see if we do what we say.
-They suspect us of being just as hypocritical as most others.
-Some people even want professing Christians to fail miserably, because they think that will get them “off the hook” with God.
-They can say, “See, just as I thought, Christianity is a crock!
+God designed marriage to be a kind of model of the relationship between Christ and the church.
+People are watching us.
+Whether we like it or not, people keep an eye on followers of Christ to see if we practice what we preach.
+They suspect we are hypocrites as are most others.
+Some people even hope professing Christians will fail miserably because they think that will get them “off the hook” with God.
+Then they can say, “See, just as I thought, Christianity is a crock!
 It’s not real.”

-People are also watching our marriages, but not just because they want them to fail.
-In many cases, they want to know if people can still have a lasting union, because they hope that their marriage will have staying power, too.
+People look at our marriages, perhaps because they want to know if its even still possible to have a lasting and happy union.
+So many grow up in broken homes where they never witnessed what a good marriage entails.
 So many marriages are failing that it can be disheartening to those contemplating tying the knot!
-When people pledge lifelong faithfulness to their spouses, most really intend to keep their vows.
-Even in a morally confused world, people generally want the stability and security that lasting love provides.
+When we pledge lifelong faithfulness to our spouses, most of us, I presume, really intend to keep our vows.
+Even in a morally confused world, many stilly want the stability and security that lasting love provides.

 One big reason why faithfulness in marriage is so important is because it reflects to the world the relationship between Christ and his church.

-Jesus is the “husband” in the relationship, and the church is the “bride.”
+Jesus is the “husband” in that relationship, and the church is the “bride.”

 FOR THIS REASON A MAN SHALL LEAVE HIS FATHER AND MOTHER AND SHALL BE JOINED TO HIS WIFE, AND THE TWO SHALL BECOME ONE FLESH.
 32 This mystery is great; but I am speaking with reference to Christ and the church.
 Ephesians 5:31-32 (NASB)